SixArm/rust-101/topics/concepts/futures-for-asynchronous-operations.md

 }
 ```

-In this example, we define an asynchronous function fetch_url that takes a Url and returns a Result<String, reqwest::Error>.
-The function uses the reqwest library to make an HTTP GET request to the specified URL, and returns the response body as a string.
+This example defines an asynchronous function `fetch_url` that takes a `Url` and returns a `Result<String, reqwest::Error>`.
+The function uses the `reqwest` crate library to make an HTTP GET request to the specified URL, and returns the response body as a string.

-We then create a Url object and call fetch_url with it, which returns a Future that we store in a variable.
-Finally, we use the tokio runtime to run the Future and block until it completes, printing the result.
+When we call `fetch_url`, the function returns a `Future` that we store in a variable.
+We use the tokio runtime to run the `Future` and block until it completes.
+Finally, we print the result.